 - Think of the recent evolving of "Serbian", "Croatian", and "Bosnian" languages in the former Yugoslavia. - Prior to the disintegration of former Yugoslavia, people in this part of the world all spoke something they called "Serbo-Croatian". - Today, they still speak the same thing, but it's not called Serbo-Croatian any more.
-It's Serbian, Croatian, or Bosnian. - Well, after all, you don't want to say you speak the same language as the guy you fought in war against.
+It's Serbian, Croatian, or Bosnian, depending on where you live. - Well, after all, you don't want to say you speak the same language as the guy you fought in war against.